Expensify/App/docs/articles/expensify-classic/getting-started/Tips-And-Tricks.md

 6. If location access is blocked for expensify.com or new.expensify.com, you can update it here to allow access

 ## Safari
-1. In the top menu bar click Safari
+1. In the top menu bar, click Safari
 2. Then select Settings > Websites
 3. Click Location on the left hand side
 4. If expensify.com or new.expensify.com have “Deny” set as their access, update it to “Ask” or “Allow”